lpsc-euclid/decontamination/manual/index.rst

 and sky properties; simulating random galaxy catalogs; and providing multiple methods to compute galaxy-galaxy 2-point correlation functions (2PCF) decontaminated from the effects of the systematics.

+This tool has been developed for the `Euclid <https://www.esa.int/Science_Exploration/Space_Science/Euclid/>`_ space telescope.

 Authors:
  * Jérôme ODIER - jerome.odier@lpsc.in2p3.fr
  * Gaël ALGUERO - gael.alguero@lpsc.in2p3.fr